ChainSafe/blst-ts/doc/js-perspective-on-c.md

 ## Memory Management

 Stack and heap allocation are both similar and different to JS and it is important to understand the nuances because they have greatly influenced this library.
 In  particular, focus on how everything gets freed.
 It's easy to allocate memory but tracking and cleaning up the allocations is where the challenge lies.
 Many of the paradigms in `C/C++` are inherently, or explicitly, implemented for resource management.
-Because this library is primarily `c++` we will use [RAII](https://en.cppreference.com/w/cpp/language/raii) and OOP to help us along the way.
+Because this library is primarily `C++` we will use [RAII](https://en.cppreference.com/w/cpp/language/raii) and OOP to help us along the way.

-On of the big things I noticed in my journey to native code is, in general, it is much easier to deal with stack allocated objects.
-Working with the heap is harder and error prone so the docs real like horror novels.
-Its all a bit frightening.
-Stack allocation is much more natural as it mimics JS but there are a few sticky wickets to pay attention to.
+One of the big things I noticed, on my journey to native code, is that its generally much easier to deal with stack allocated objects.
+Working with the heap feels harder and more error prone.
+Tutorials read like horror novels and its all a bit frightening.
+Stack allocation is much more natural as it mimics JS, but there are a few sticky wickets to pay attention to.

 First is that not everything can be stack allocated (see the discussion about [`blst::Pairing`](./blst.md#initialization-of-blstpairing) for a got-ya).
 There was another thing that caught me by surprise but intuitively makes sense once I thought about it.
 Stack overflow is real and arrays have lots of stuff in them.
 In native code there is the possibility that user data may be bigger than the stack can hold.
 I know...
 This is intuitive...
 But in JS those are things we don't really think about so it wasn't second nature yet.
 This is a real and dangerous risk.